ExpressVPN Review 2019

 Once a location has been decided upon, users simply need to click the largest button, which toggles the VPN connection on and off.
 In just a few seconds, the app connects to the selected VPN server, and you’re ready to surf the net incognito.

-The service allows up to 3 simultaneous connections or unlimited connections via an ExpressVPN-compatible router.
-This number is lower than most VPN providers I’ve reviewed in the past, who usually offer at least 5 simultaneous connections.
+The service allows up to 5 simultaneous connections or unlimited connections via an ExpressVPN-compatible router.

 ExpressVPN offers a comprehensive set of features that make it one of the best VPN apps available.
 I especially like the speed test feature of the app, which makes it easy to decide which VPN server to use.